Up to 50% off sofas & mattresses — limited‑time deals.

 Common belief Why it is incomplete or wrong Better interpretation

 “If a mattress is certified, it is fully safe.”
 Certifications cover different scopes: fire performance, foam chemistry, textile testing, organic inputs, or emissions.
-No major label covers every possible concern by default.
-Ask what the certification covers and what parts of the mattress it applies to.
+No major label answers every concern by default.
+Ask what the certification covers and which parts of the mattress it applies to.

 “CertiPUR-US means the whole mattress is certified.”
 CertiPUR-US applies to the flexible polyurethane foam inside the product.
 It does not automatically certify the cover, fire barrier, coils, latex, or adhesives.
 Treat it as a foam certification, not a whole-mattress verdict.

 “Organic means low-VOC.”
 GOTS and GOLS focus on organic materials, traceability, and processing requirements.
-GREENGUARD Gold addresses low chemical emissions.
-Those are related but different questions.
+GREENGUARD Gold addresses lower chemical emissions.
+Those are related, but they are not the same question.
 If you want both organic content and lower emissions, look for more than one type of label.

 “OEKO-TEX tells me there will be no off-gassing.”
 OEKO-TEX STANDARD 100 is a harmful-substance test for textiles.
-GREENGUARD Gold is the clearer emissions-focused signal.
+It is not a finished-product emissions standard.
 Use OEKO-TEX for textile-contact reassurance, not as a substitute for emissions testing.

 “Federal fire compliance means there are no concerning chemicals.”
 U.S. flammability rules are designed to reduce deaths and injuries from mattress fires.
-They do not function as broad chemical-content or organic certifications.
-Fire compliance is necessary, but it answers only one part of the safety question.
+They do not work as broad chemical-content or organic certifications.
+Fire compliance matters, but it answers only one part of the safety question.

 “One badge is enough to compare mattresses.”
 A mattress can have strong foam testing and weak disclosure on textiles, or organic latex with no clear whole-product emissions label.
 Compare certifications in layers, not in isolation.